 Traders then plot a 9-day exponential moving average of the MACD on top of the MACD line.
 If the MACD crosses this line above the line, some traders view it as a sign to buy.

 Dow Theory is a collection of theories about typical financial market behavior.
 According to the theory, the market considers everything during its pricing of a certain asset: all existing, prior, and upcoming details are integrated.
 Price movements are not random according to this theory.
-The idea is that crypto charts form patterns that traders can use to predict future market changes.
+The idea is that charts form patterns that traders can use to predict future market changes.